-A multi-faceted research and development plan focused on growing and processing durable eucalypts is being led by NZ's School of Forestry at the University of Canterbury.
-This requires an ongoing programme that currently involves a wide range of scientists.
+A multi-faceted research and development plan focused on growing and processing durable eucalypts is being led by the New Zealand School of Forestry at the University of Canterbury.
+This is an ongoing programme that currently involves a wide range of scientists.
 At the heart of NZDFI's product-focused research plan is the commercial deployment of elite nursery stocks that are straight, fast growing and produce abundant durable heartwood able to meet the requirements of hardwood growers.